kjtakke/GO-Language/BUILD_README.md

 The detection process uses `uname -s` for the OS and `uname -m` for the architecture, mapping these to the corresponding Go environment variables.

+## Testing

+When the `--test` flag is used, the script will:

+- Run `go test ./... -v` from the root of the project.

+- Output results in verbose mode for all packages.

+- Exit with a non-zero status code if any tests fail.

+This helps ensure your application builds and behaves correctly across platforms.
 ## Examples

 ### Building for all targets